elinor-code/Eldoria-bot/PRIVACY_POLICY.md

 **3.1** For the purposes of applicable data protection legislation (including the EU General Data Protection Regulation ("GDPR"), the UK GDPR, the California Consumer Privacy Act ("CCPA"), and similar laws), the Developer, Eldoria Studio, is the data controller responsible for the personal data described in this Policy.

-**3.2** The Developer does not maintain a publicly registered office address.
-Data protection inquiries and exercise of rights may be directed through the contact channels specified in Section 20 of this Policy.
+**3.2** Data protection inquiries and exercise of rights may be directed through the contact channels specified in Section 20 of this Policy.

 ---